 The cap rate, or capitalization rate, represents the expected return on a real estate asset based on its net operating income (NOI).
 It is expressed as a percentage and calculated by dividing the property’s net operating income by its value.
 A typical cap rate for multifamily properties usually falls between 4% and 10%.

-Understanding cap rates and their application is crucial for accurately evaluating a property’s return.
+Understanding cap rates and their application is crucial for accurately evaluating a property’s return on investment.
 Grasping this concept is essential for making informed investment decisions.

 Managing a single-family home as a landlord is achievable for many people, but handling multifamily properties can be more challenging.
 It can quickly become overwhelming with multiple rents to collect, numerous tenants to manage, and complex maintenance issues.